 When driving on the highway in Germany, you should remember that the left lanes are for passing only.
 After passing, when the situation allows, you should always drive in the right lane.
 Besides, you are not allowed to drive faster than the car on your left-hand side.
 If you want to overtake the car on your left, you will need to use the left lanes.

 These rules are quite strict in Germany.
-For example, my friend failed his driving exam because he drove faster than the lorry on his left on the highway.
+For example, my friend failed his driving exam in Germany because he drove faster than the lorry on his left on the highway.

 Pin it for later: